Any to Full: Prompting Depth Anything for Depth Completion in One Stage: Real-World Industrial Deployment

+In industrial robotic warehouse grasping, precise depth sensing is essential for 3D geometric perception of incoming packages and the subsequent computation of grasp poses for robotic manipulation.
+However, industrial environments are plagued by the "black package problem"—items with high-absorption surfaces that constitute approximately 0.5\% of the millions of daily warehouse items.
+While statistically a minority, these black packages pose a significant challenge for active depth sensors, such as ToF or structured light cameras, as the emitted light signals are largely absorbed by the dark surfaces rather than reflected back to the sensor~\cite{wang2022depthhole}.
+This physical limitation leads to severe depth loss, preventing accurate perception of package geometry.
+Consequently, the resulting grasp failures necessitate costly manual intervention, while package deformation due to suboptimal grasp points directly compromises the customer experience and logistics service reliability.

+Addressing this through supervised learning is bottlenecked by the extreme difficulty of acquiring large scale, high-fidelity, ground-truth RGB-D data for black packages.
+This necessitates a domain-general and pattern-agnostic depth completion solution.
+After validating the efficiency and effectiveness of our Any2-Full on the Logistic-Black dataset (see \cref{sec:experiment}), we transition from offline benchmarks to a live production-grade robotic cell to evaluate its practical utility and, ultimately, achieve sustained long-term deployment.
+Given the strict real-time constraints and the engineering complexity of the industrial environment, we focus on verifying the practical reliability of Any2Full in resolving the sensor's fundamental failure, rather than a comparative study of different algorithms.

-\textbf{Experimental Setup.} The warehouse robotic system employs ABB IRB~6700-150/3.20 manipulators equipped with Vzense DS77C~Pro ToF cameras (640$\times$480 depth resolution) and MV-CS050-10GC RGB cameras (2448$\times$2048 resolution).
-Experiments were conducted on two warehouse cells: one deployed our depth completion model to recover dense depth for grasp pose computation, while the other used raw depth as a baseline.
-The model runs at 10\,Hz (0.1\,s per frame) on the deployed warehouse system using an RTX~4080~Super GPU.
+\textbf{Deployment Setup.} Fig.~\ref{fig:warehouse} (left) shows our real-world robotic warehouse setting.
+The system employs ABB IRB~6700-150/3.20 manipulators equipped with Vzense DS77C~Pro ToF cameras (640$\times$480 depth resolution) and MV-CS050-10GC RGB cameras (2448$\times$2048 resolution).
+Grasp poses are computed using a RANSAC-based~\cite{fischler1981random} algorithm.
+Our model Any2Full is deployed on an NVIDIA GeForce RTX 4080 Super GPU, achieving an inference rate of 10 Hz (0.1 s per frame), which satisfies the real-time constraints of industrial cycle times.